Audi Q5 hybrid interior, dashboard & comfort

 Equipment, options and accessories

 The Q5 hybrid comes with a decent spread of standard equipment.
-Oddly, the 50 and 55 have different trim levels, but automatic LED headlights, climate control, part-Alcantara upholstery and 18-inch alloys are included on the entry-level 50 TFSI e Sport.
+Oddly, the 50 and 55 had different trim levels, but automatic LED headlights, climate control, part-Alcantara upholstery and 18-inch alloys are included on the entry-level 50 TFSI e Sport.
 As well as 10.1-inch infotainment touchscreen and Audi's Virtual Cockpit digital driver's display.

 Vorsprung models get the full gamut of luxury and technology, including a Bang & Olufsen sound system, power-adjustable massage seats, heated front and rear seats, a head-up display, a panoramic glass roof, adaptive cruise control, semi-autonomous parking system (as part of the park assist pack) and 21-inch alloy wheels.
-The 55 TFSI e only comes in two trims: Competition and Vorsprung Competition.
-Competition gets the massage seats, keyless entry and start, and 20-inch wheels, while Competition Vorsprung model gets everything thrown in as standard.
+When available, the 55 TFSI e only came in two trims: Competition and Vorsprung Competition.
+Competition gets the massage seats, keyless entry and start, and 20-inch wheels, while the Competition Vorsprung model gets everything thrown in as standard.

 Infotainment, apps & sat nav